 NFC payments are, despite what you may hear, highly secure.
 As long as your phone's lockscreen is set up in a reasonably difficult-to-bypass way, NFC is actually more secure than using a physical credit card.
 That's not just because of the extra authentication layer, but because your true credit card number is not stored on your phone at all with NFC payments.
 Instead, a virtual card number is assigned to you, which is what the card reader sees when you use tap-to-pay, making your real card number much harder to compromise as the point of sale level.

 To use Samsung Pay, you will, of course, need a Samsung phone.
 Maybe you already have one, or perhaps you're thinking about buying one and Samsung Pay looks like a good selling point.
-You might prefer Samsung's option to Google's because it can work on almost any payment kiosk.
-Samsung's flagship phones use MST (Magnetic Secure Transmission) technology to push the magnetic stripe data from your card to the terminal.
-It also supports NFC and can transmit via both standards at the same time.
+Older Samsung phones have a technology called MST (Magnetic Secure Transmission) to push the magnetic stripe data from your card to non-NFC terminals, but the S21 series does not, and I wouldn't hold your breath for future support.
+Samsung has moved away from that—the S21 family dropped support for MST in the US.
+Samsung Pay also supports NFC, but this kills one of the major advantages Samsung had versus Google Pay.

 Like Google Pay, Samsung Pay has support for gift and membership cards.
 Samsung also offers numerous discounts and special deals, but it can end up being a bit spammy.
 Odds are you won't care about most of the retailers offering discounts in the app, and Samsung even pushes promo notifications sometimes.
-You can disable the various deal and partner notification channels, but the app itself still has what amount to ads all over the place, which is kind of disappointing.
+You can disable the various deal and partner notification channels, but the app itself still has what amount to ads all over the place, not unlike the redesigned Google Pay app.

 Which should you use?